The Case for Push Notifications: Improving Employee Experience

 So, why don’t we use push notifications more?
 With each new cohort of customers that I onboard to our platform, I always have to emphasize how important it is to use this functionality.
 And the reason clients hesitate that I see time and time again is fear.
 They don’t want to “bug” their employees.
 They worry that they will overdo it.

 I always ask where that fear comes from and it’s always a gut feeling.
 But it’s a strong one and it’s difficult to override that feeling.
 And I get it.
 It can be hard to know how many pushes are too much?
 What content really warrants one?
 It’s easy to understand where the apprehension comes from.

-But the reality is, data shows us that good, relevant communication isn’t just tolerated, it is desired.
-Employees are craving updates from their employers.
+Data shows us that good, relevant communication isn’t just tolerated, it is desired.
+Employees crave updates from their employers.
 And their tolerance for things like push notifications is actually quite high.
 In fact, 80% of employees say they want to be updated on company news (Bambu), and 74% feel like they are missing out on company information and news (Trade Press Service).

 Push Notification Best Practices

 The key to not becoming burdensome with your push notifications is to keep the quality high.
 Use them often but strategically.

 A basic overriding principle should be to ask yourself the question “Is this important?”
 And then, you can create governance around what is important.
 Such as important content types: